AI Coaching25 Jul 2026 · 6 min read

 Most apps show your HRV and recovery but never change the plan.
 Here is how an app that actually adjusts training to sleep, resting heart rate, and HRV works.

-Your plan says intervals tomorrow.
-But you slept badly, your resting heart rate is five beats high, and your HRV is below normal.
-Do you run anyway, swap it for an easy session, or rest?
-Most training apps leave that decision entirely to you.
+The plan says intervals tomorrow.
+But you slept badly, your resting heart rate is five beats high and your HRV is below normal.
+Do you run it anyway, swap to something easy, or rest?

-What HRV, resting heart rate, and sleep actually tell you
+What HRV, resting heart rate and sleep actually tell you

-Most apps show recovery — but don't change the plan
+Most apps show recovery but don't change the plan

-But that's usually where it ends.
-You get a number — and your workout stays exactly as planned.
-It's on you to interpret the data, connect it to today's session, and decide whether to ease off, swap the workout, or add a rest day.
-It's a small decision every day, and it's easy to either push too hard or get overly cautious.
+The interpretation is yours.
+You connect the data to today's workout and decide whether to ease the pace, swap the session or add a rest day.
+It's a small decision every day, and it's easy to either push too hard or become overcautious.

-An app that adapts to recovery closes the loop at the other end: the plan changes.
-In practice that can mean
+An app that adapts to recovery makes the difference at the other end: the plan changes.

 How Coach Fartlek does it

 When the signals suggest you're heading toward too much, the coach reaches out on its own and adjusts the sessions ahead.
 You don't have to open the app and ask.
-And if the numbers look fine but you still feel worn down, you can just say so in your own words and it's taken into account.

 Measure so the numbers are worth trusting